 The key to a creamy soup is allowing the flour to be stirred in with the butter for a few minutes on the stove.
 This helps to get rid of the flour taste but allows the flour to thicken the soup.

-Skip the can and whip up this easy recipe for the same amount you will use for your recipe, but without the can!
+Skip the can and whip up this easy recipe for the same amount you will use for your recipe, but without running to the store.

 Some people find eating cream of chicken soup alone is delicious.
 You can easily make this a meal.
 For this recipe the soup is thick as a condensed canned soup.